pyau/CarND-Project2/README.md

 ![alt text][img_grey]

+Then I apply histrogram normalization to the greyscale image to increase contrast.
 As a last step, I normalized the image data to avoid very large values or very small values during calculation of lost function.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)